ibm-cloud-docs/containers/cs_cluster_update.md

 **Are there add-ons that I can't update separately from the cluster?**</br>

-Yes, your cluster is deployed with the following managed add-ons and associated resources that cannot be changed.
+Yes.
+Your cluster is deployed with the following managed add-ons and associated resources that cannot be changed.
 If you try to change one of these deployment add-ons, their original settings are restored on a regular interval.

 * `heapster`
 * `ibm-file-plugin`